dangosailing/Spotify_Flask_App/README.md

 API when run

 # Additional notes
-- Again, the app requires you to register the users (name and email for account) you want to have access to the app in the spotify API dashboard.
+- Again, the app requires you to register the spotify users (name and email for account) you want to have access to the app in the spotify API dashboard.
 - IF RUNNING ON A MAC PORT 5000 MIGHT BE SPOKEN FOR BY AIR PLAY
-- In the rare case you get redirected to login after authorization via spotify try logging in again

 # Course specific goals